xyxj1024/xyxj1024.github.io/_pages/about.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
 is intended to be used for a short summary. -->
 Once thinking that I am destined for a career as a social scientist, right now I am a dedicated systems engineer.
-I believe that it is documentation that promotes knowledge sharing and cultural understanding, and more importantly, defines the true essence of being human.
+I believe that the practice of documenting, quietly promoting knowledge sharing and cultural understanding, defines the true essence of being human.

 ### Education